clusterlink-net/clusterlink/tests/iperf3/kind/README.md

-# <ins>iPerf3 Connectivity and Performance Test<ins>
+# <ins>Scenario with iPerf3 Connectivity between 2 clusters<ins>
 In this test we check iPerf3 connectivity between different kind cluster using the MBG components.
 This setup use two Kind clusters-
-1) MBG1 cluster - contain MBG, gwctl (MBG control component), and iPerf3 client.
+1) Cluster 1 - contains the gateway (Control-plane/Data-plane) and iPerf3 client.
-2) MBG2 cluster - contain MBG, gwctl (MBG control component), and iPerf3 server.
+2) Cluster 2 - contains the gateway (Control-plane/Data-plane) and iPerf3 client.

 ## <ins> Pre-requires installations <ins>